 Lupus: Real Life, Real Patients, Real Talk is the first book of its kind in relation to the disease.
-Journalist, Lupus patient and Lupus Foundation of America Board Member, Marisa Zeppieri-Caruana, in the book set out to find men and women across the nation who shared the hurdles of daily life when battling a debilitating and cruel disease.
-What she discovered was a community not broken and hopeless, but one that was optimistic and refused to give in.
+Journalist, Lupus patient, and Lupus Foundation of America Board Member Marisa Zeppieri-Caruana, sets out to find men and women across the nation who shared the hurdles of daily life when battling a debilitating and cruel disease.
+What she discovered was a community not broken and hopeless but one that was optimistic and refused to give in.
 These patients had encountered many obstacles, including:

 - and more.